Krisztián Németh

-Krisztián Németh ([ˈkristiaːn ˈneːmɛt]; born 5 January 1989) is a Hungarian professional footballer who currently plays for Hungarian club MTK Budapest.
+Krisztián Németh ([ˈkristiaːn ˈneːmɛt]; born 5 January 1989) is a Hungarian professional footballer who plays as a striker for Hungarian club MTK Budapest.

 Club career

 Born in Győr, Németh started his career at hometown club ETO Győr where he played from 2003 to 2005 as a youth player.

 MTK Budapest FC

 In 2005, he signed for MTK Hungária, with whom he scored 18 goals in 37 league games and helped the club to finish as runners-up in the Hungarian National Championship I in 2006–07.

 Liverpool

 He signed a three-year contract with Liverpool, alongside András Simon in the summer of 2007.
 He was regarded by the club as an upcoming talent and had been tipped for a bright future at the Merseyside club, who stated on their official site that "big things are expected of Németh."
 Though he is mostly used as a striker, he often drops into a deeper position during games, where he is able to take advantage of the additional space to make his trademark backheel passes.

 Németh scored twice on his debut for Liverpool Reserves on 27 November 2007 against Manchester City.
 A week later, he scored twice in a 3–0 win against Everton Reserves at the Halliwell Jones Stadium.
 He scored a fifth goal in three games against Middlesbrough Reserves sending Liverpool to the top of the Premier Reserve League North.
 He later started for the reserves against Sunderland Reserves and lobbed the keeper giving Liverpool the win and sending them five points clear at the top of the league.

 In April 2008, Németh scored the only goal of the game against Blackburn Rovers Reserves which secured the Premier Reserve League North title.
 On 7 May, he scored the first goal as the Reserves beat Aston Villa reserves 3–0 at Anfield to clinch the Premier Reserve League national title.
 He was the Premier Reserve League North Top scorer in the 2007–08 season.
 His impressive displays in the latter half of the season earned him recognition as Liverpool Fans' Reserves Player of the Year for the 2007–08 season.